pankaxz/CareerNavigator/DataFactory/psuedo.md

 **Data Structures Used:**
 - **JSON Object:** The final structure for `universe.json`.
+    - Threshold Filtering mechanism:

+    Threshold: Set to 3.
+This means a skill must appear in at least 3 Job Descriptions to be included in the universe.json
+     output.
+    Filtering Logic:
+    Nodes: Only skills with total count >= 3 are added.
+    Edges: Only links between two valid (filtered) nodes with co-occurrence count >= 3 are added.
+    Seniority Scores: The system now calculates and includes seniorityScore and isSenior status for every node in the output.
 - **Lists of Dictionaries:** Used to prepare rows for CSV writing.

 **Algorithms Used:**